ubc-library-rc/gis-ArcGIS-Storymap/content/introduction.md

 ## Desktop GIS vs. Online GIS

 Desktop GIS is software installed on a computer, the data created through software will be saved locally.
-Desktop software has more caility to perform complex analysis and costomize the display of data than online GIS.
+Desktop software has more capability to perform complex analysis and customize the display of data than online GIS.

 - Example: ArcGIS Pro, QGIS

 Online GIS or Web GIS is powered by web services that deliver data and capabilities and connect components.
-Web GIS can be implemented in cloud or as a hybrid comination of desktop and online.
+Web GIS can be implemented in cloud or as a hybrid combination of desktop and online.

 - Example: ArcGIS Online, Mapbox, Leaflet

 ## ArcGIS pro vs. ArcGIS Online

 ArcGIS Pro and ArcGIS Online are two different platforms with different interfaces and features.
 ArcGIS Pro is a piece of software installed on a computer.
 ArcGIS Online is a platform for web GIS accessed through a website in a browser.
-Everything you do in ArcGIS Online is processed and stored on web servers, not the computer you are using to access it through a browser.
+Everything you do in ArcGIS Online is processed and stored on web servers, not the computer you are accessing through.

 More resources about
 [Web GIS](https://www.esri.com/about/newsroom/insider/web-gis-simply/),